kabirsachdev7/cse15l-lab-reports/lab5.md

 ```

-This command will set the modification time of "century.txt" to January 1, 2023, at 12:30 PM.
+This command uses the "-t" option to set a custom timestamp for the file "century.txt".
+The timestamp specified is "202301011230", which represents January 1, 2023, at 12:30 PM.
+The path to the file is "written_2/travel_guides/berlitz1/century.txt" and after running this command, the modification time of "century.txt" will be set to the specified timestamp.